Former Notley chief of staff rehired as 'executive adviser' while facing FOIP probe | CBC News

 "While only permanent staff are listed on the government staff directory, Mr. Heaney's contract, and those of all political staff in our government, are publicly available online."

-It is not clear why that work could not be performed by lawyers within the Alberta government.
+Asked why that work could not be performed by lawyers from within the Alberta government, Oates said Heaney's expertise was required to counter efforts made by B.C. to fight the Trans Mountain expansion.

+"The Government of B.C. contracted specialized lawyers to do everything they can to block TMX," she wrote.
+"We have done the same in hiring Mr. Heaney to counter those efforts and pursue all avenues to ensure a path forward for this very important project."

+Heaney served as chief of staff to the NDP official opposition leader in B.C. prior to coming to Alberta in 2015.

 The details of Heaney's new job with the Alberta government were raised by the Official Opposition United Conservative Party on Thursday.